adtzlr/fiberreinforcedrubber/README.md

   <p align="center">Numeric simulation for a test specimen with a fiber-reinforced rubber composite.</p>
 </p>

-This repository provides the source files of the publication submitted to ACMA
+This repository provides the source files of the publication submitted to ...
+If you use this code in your scientific work, please cite it as:

+...

 # Installation
 Install Python (3.7 - 3.10), open a terminal and install the requirements